 1. Choose the right brush

 First, make sure you choose a brush with natural fibres.
 Avoid synthetic fibres as they can be too harsh on your skin, and avoid brushes with leather handle or animal hair for a more ethical, sustainable and cruel-free purchase.
 The bristles should be stiff; this is normal.
-I personally use this beautiful vegan brush (pictured).
+I personally use this gorgeous vegan brush (pictured).